-This guide is aimed at students and staff who are interested in using social media for learning, teaching and research.
+This guide is aimed at students, doctoral researchers and staff who are interested in using social media for learning, teaching and research.

 Using social media is a great way of keeping up to date, raising your profile, maintaining your online reputation and building your networks.

 According to Brunel University London's Social Media Policy, social media refers to "any form of media that encourages online social interaction between users and content creators” (Brunel Social Media Policy 2012).

 1. Choose the right tool for the job.